amusecode/TRES/README.md

 ```
 python TRES.py --M1 1.04 --M2 1. --M3 0.011 --Ain 54.6 --Aout 477.8 --Ein 0.67 --Eout 0.15 -i 1.9 -T 1000  --no_stop_at_mass_transfer
 ```
-and use the rdc_ py to read the output and print it in readable text format.
+and use the rdc_TRES.py and rdc_TRES_csv.py to read the output and print it in readable text format.
 If you wish to run the complete evolution, use -T 13500 to simulate one Hubble time and you'll obtain a DWD-orbiting CBP ('Magrathea' planet).

 2) To evolve a single system (binary star + CBP) where the inner binary merges as a DWD around 10 Gyr, you can use the following command: